mikestillman/FiniteFieldExperiments.M2/README.md

 installPackage("M2Logging",UserMode =>true)
 installPackage("IntervalPkg",UserMode =>true)
-installPackage("BlackBoxIdeals",UserMode =>true)
+installPackage("BlackBoxParameterSpaces",UserMode =>true)
 installPackage("FiniteFieldExperiments",UserMode =>true)

 Then look at the examples in the *experiments*-folder or read the online help with
-`viewHelp BlackBoxIdeals`
+`viewHelp BlackBoxParameterSpaces`
 `viewHelp FiniteFieldExperiments`

 Todo:

-- BlackBoxIdeals: rename to BlackBoxParameterSpaces
+- DONE: BlackBoxIdeals: rename to BlackBoxParameterSpaces.
 - Chris: shorten the tex file to only the parameter space version.
 - Chris: add in the cubic example using the \begin{m2}\end{m2}
 - Mike: add in code needed to run the m2 examples, replace blocks with input and output